uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 We need at **least 5 points** in 3D to obtain the absolute orientation.

 ::: notes

-when talking about uncalibrated - I mean only linear errors - not lens distortions, or other non-linear errors.
+When talking about uncalibrated - I mean only linear errors - not lens distortions, or other non-linear errors.

 We are missing the projective transformation in 3D - which has 15 parameters.
 A 4x4 matrix - and ignoring the homogeneous scaling.

 :::

 ## Relative Orientation {data-auto-animate="true}